vapor-community/Imperial/docs/GitHub/README.md

 ![The callback path for GitHub OAuth](https://github.com/vapor-community/Imperial/blob/master/docs/GitHub/callback-url.png)

-The completion handler is fired when the callback route is called by the OAuthg provider.
+The completion handler is fired when the callback route is called by the OAuth provider.
 The access token is passed in and a response is returned.

 If you ever want to get the `access_token` in a route, you can use a helper method for the `Request` type that comes with Imperial: